-Recovering from drug and alcohol addiction is an ongoing process.
+Heal Your Brain when recovering from drug and alcohol addiction.
+This an ongoing process.
 While you were actively using substances, you likely got used to feeling tired and groggy.
 But now that you are sober, you’re probably wondering when you will feel normal again.
-There are many factors that determine how quickly your brain heals, so it’s important to be patient.
+There are Many Factors that Determine how Quickly your Brain Heals, so it’s important to be patient.
 It took time for the damage to occur, and it will take time for the damage to reverse itself.

 What Factors Influence Your Brain’s Ability to Heal?